 Clientele: Middle-agers.
 The place attracts people who aren't going for flash, just someplace plain but better than average.
 The crowd is mostly late-30s on up to about 110.

 Table Games: Blackjack, craps, roulette, Let It Ride, Pai Gow, and others.
 There's nothing that will surprise you, but they do have a large Asian customer base, and a wider selection of Asian table games.
-Their single deck blackjack has horrible rules, play elsewhere.

 Bet Minimums: $5 at the slow times, moving up on weekends and during holidays.
 Craps can be as low as $5 with that 3x4x5x brand of odds that rolls off your tongue and makes a dent in your wallet.
-A high-limit salon has more comfortable chairs and $25 and up limits.

 Machines: From a nickel on up to the "Champagne" slots at $100.
 Heck, if we had $100 we wouldn't be hustling Three-card monte on the bridge in front of the Bellagio.
-A poor selection of video poker, and nearly zero (if any) full-pay machines.

 Cocktails?
 Fair cocktail service.
 They might not bring them around often, but when they do they sure are strong.

 Sterling Brunch: In the Steakhouse, they have the Sterling Brunch on Sunday mornings.
 It's the most expensive brunch in town, but they have all-you-can-eat lobster, caviar and all sorts of other extremely fancy gourmet foods that you're not supposed to wolf down.
-You're paying for the very best brunch in town, but you're not getting it.
-Instead, you're getting good food, obsequious service, but not much more than a regular buffet.

 Jubilee: This is a massive Las Vegas Revue show.
 It's a ridiculously overblown extravaganza, where, if we remember correctly, some topless showgirls sink the Titanic.
 They also recreate Samson destroying the temple, along with those crazy topless showgirls, just like in the Bible!
 If you like the old-fashioned spectacles where girls wear 40 pounds of feathers, this is the best bet in town.